jostylr/event-when/eventwhen.md

 Takes in an event and a function.
 It also has an optional this; if none specified, an empty object is used.
 If first is used, the function is put at the start of the (current) handler array.

 The function will be passed a data object and the event whose firing triggered.
-It will be called without context unless it is bound with .bind
+It will be called without context unless it is bound with .bind or the third argument is an object in which case it is assumed to be a state variable.

+The idea is that the event handles the data while the handler deals with the state, taking in the data to deal with it.

-    function (ev, f, first) {
+    function (ev, f, state, first) {
         var handlers = this._handlers;
+        if (typeof state === "object") {
+            f = f.bind(state);
+        } else if (arguments.length === 3) {
+            first = state;
+        }
         if (handlers.hasOwnProperty(ev)) {
             if (first) {
                 handlers[ev].unshift(f);